mitkonikov/atlas/README.md

 Everyone is encouraged to contribute, add, fix, change and improve the book.
 I hope more and more people contribute!
 All contributors will be added to a contributor section at the end of the book.

+## Building the book

+Locally, we use the MikTeX package to build the book.
+However, for the "minted" package, you will also need to install Python and pip install Pygments for the package to compile.

 ### Open issues:

  - Contributors section (List of contributors)